developeralgo8888/NerdQaxe-EspMiner-LAN/README.md

 # NerdQaxe-EspMiner-LAN
 Nerd*Axe esp-miner with LAN support

-# WIP -----   DOES NOT WORK AT THE MOMENT #
+# WIP -----   THE LAN SUPPORT PART DOES NOT WORK AT THE MOMENT #